 Preventing and Countering Candidate Lies

 Lies of Omission: This is about leaving out information, and only putting things down that “sell” the candidate.
 So, you might see: “Increased sales by 30%” on the resume of someone who isn’t that likely to have been responsible for sales.
-I would ask: What percentage of your time did you spend in sales related activity?
+To counter: What percentage of your time did you spend in sales related activity?
 What other responsibilities did you have?
 Who ultimately was responsible for sales at your company?
 What specifically was your contribution to the sales process?
 Did you receive incentive compensation for sales?
 [If not], Why not?
 Who else got commissions or incentives for those sales?

-Numbers, Stats: The article advises the job seeker to liberally sprinkle their resumes with percentages, dollar signs, improvement metrics, etc. This is actually helpful to both job seeker AND employer if the numbers are truthful and meaningful.
+Numbers, Stats: The job seeker could liberally sprinkle their resumes with percentages, dollar signs, improvement metrics, etc. This is actually helpful to both job seeker AND employer if the numbers are truthful and meaningful.
 Improving on-time delivery by 50% isn’t so good if the company was late 60% of the time.
 So now they are late 40% of the time!
 Not a great performance record.
 Similarly, people will use % when the dollars aren’t significant.
 If someone claims a 200% increase in sales, but only increased sales (let’s say of a start up operation) from $100,000 to $300,000, then maybe the performance wasn’t that great.

-Going beyond ordinary: Someone who has only been a fast food restaurant server might easily have bullets that say: “Excels in customer service” and “Achieved 100% on-time delivery”.
+Going beyond ordinary: Someone who has only been a fast food restaurant server might easily have bullets that say: “Excels in customer service” and “Achieved 100% on-time delivery.”
 People in other jobs also extrapolate the transferability of their skills, and good resume writers are superb at putting these sorts of “translations” into people’s resumes.
 You can ask: Tell me more about what this customer service entailed.
 How did you achieve 100% on time delivery?
 Probe for details and don’t stop until you fully understand the context and the actual extent of the claimed achievement.

 Loving every job: Interview books and coaches preach to candidates to never talk negatively about a previous job or employer.
 This is good advice, and most candidates practice it.
 Some will even claim to have had a positive experience in every job they’ve had.
 Two good ways to double check: What were the circumstances of your departure?
 Did you leave voluntarily?
 Were you let go?
 Why?
 Beware of statements like, “It was a mutual decision.”
 It wasn’t!
 Also ask: Would your boss from Job A be a reference for you today?